 Crippled up the Criffel

-Starting out walking again by tackling the Criffel, near Dumfries.
-It was harder than we thought!
+Getting back into hill walking following a break by tackling the Criffel, near Dumfries.
+It was a lot harder than we thought it'd be!

 The Criffel is a hill in Dumfries and Galloway, south-west Scotland.
 It is 570 metres high but appears higher because of its great isolation and high relative height - it is the eighth most prominent hill in southern Scotland.